jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_display.md

 Expand the connection type or custom view to list connections by name.

-Click on the connection name to show the Spotlight Home Page for the connection (Spotlight home page).
+Click on the connection name to show the Spotlight Overview page for the connection.

 ### Right click on a connection.